HAM-lab-Otago-University/ADHD-MultiModal/README.md

 # ADHD-MultiModal
 # Predicting Cognitive Functioning in ADHD Using Multimodal Neuroimaging

-This repository contains the code for the manuscript “Predicting Cognitive Functioning in ADHD Using Multimodal Neuroimaging Across Populations and Clinics”.
+This repository contains the code for the manuscript “Predicting Cognitive Functioning in ADHD Using population-based MRI Across Large & Small Samples”.
 The study develops multimodal neuroimaging models to predict cognitive functioning in children and tests their generalizability across ADHD and non-ADHD groups using the Adolescent Brain Cognitive Development (ABCD) study and an external clinical cohort (Lytle et al.).

 ## Overview